gctools-outilsgc/directory-fe/README.md

 ### Developing with Docker

-If you do not have these services spun you can create a full end to end environment through
+If you do not have these services spun you can create a full end to end environment through docker-compose.

 `docker-compose` up will deploy and configure to work together the following services:
 - Directory-fe on port 8008